ansible/tower-cli/docs/source/CONTRIBUTING.rst

   exclusively used for API v2, that means if you fixed a bug for 3.1.8, switch to 3.2.0 and see if the same or similar bug exists and needs similar fix.
 - Consider python 2/3 compatibility, make good use of ``six`` and ``tower_cli.compat``.
+- Consider docs update.
+Whenever a new resource, new resource public method or new resource field is added, inspect the docs folder and make all necessary updates before committing.
+Whenever ``HISTORY.rst`` at base directory changes replace ``docs/source/HISTORY.rst`` with the latest version.
 - Adhere to the flake8 specifications when developing, the only exception we allow is the maximum line length, which is 120 characters rather than 79.
 - Be pythonic by using meaningful names and clear structures.
 Make code self-explanatory rather than adding excessive